riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

         	0
 ```

 Here we have specified that we want `script` and `exit` fields from the log relating to the invocation of a process that had the name `cutAdapters (WTnone)`.

-This shows the invocation of the `cutadapt` tool with the parameters that were passed to it and the exit code, which is 0 as `cutadapt` completed successfully.
+We are shown command used to invoke the `cutadapt` tool with the parameters that were passed to it, and its exit code, which is 0 as `cutadapt` completed successfully.
 We can also browse any output and error messages printed by `cutadapt` when it ran, by asking for the `stdout` and `stderr` fields from the log:

 ```console
 $ nextflow log modest_shaw -f stdout,stderr -filter "name == 'cutAdapters (WTnone)'"
 This is cutadapt 1.18 with Python 3.7.6Command line parameters: --trim-n -O 1 -m 5 -a CTGTAGGCACC -o trim.fq SRR1042855_s1mi.fastq.gz -j 0Processing reads on 4 cores in single-end mode ...Finished in 7.35 s (8 us/read; 7.87 M reads/minute).-
 ```

 Only the first few lines of the output are shown.
 There were no error messages so `-` is displayed.
-We'll see shortly how to view the all the output and error messages captured by Nextflow.
+We'll see shortly how to view the all the output and error messages captured for a step by Nextflow.

 If our workflow failed and we wanted to see the names of the failed steps, we can filter on the `status` field for the workflow: